yaikohu/yaikohu/README.md

 👀 I’m interested in front-end development but also in everything else...

-🌱 I’m currently working on:
+🌱 I’m currently working doing an internship at [PTTRNS.ai](https://www.pttrns.ai).
-- a school project (an absence request system for internal use) with other students using vue 3/laravel.
-- a website for myself using sveltekit.

 📫 You can contact me through [LinkedIn](https://www.linkedin.com/in/erik-beem-3a245a117/)!